manu-unter/navigator/README.md

     - [x] animations
     - [ ] typography
     - [x] colors
+- [x] Performance:
-- [ ] TBD: Performance?
-How many nodes can it display before stuttering?
+  ~~How many nodes can it display before stuttering?
 Virtualization?
 Lazy loading?

-  I'll start without any of that and see how far that will get me
+I'll start without any of that and see how far that will get me~~
+    - [x] Lazily reading directory/archive content for visible nodes only
+    - [x] File I/O moved into `Dispatchers.IO` with coroutines
+    - [x] Virtualized scrolling (`LazyColumn`) - A dedicated tree view model allows me to keep the loaded information independently of the render result while at the same time using a flattened list of the visible nodes for emitting the items in a `LazyColumn`.
+This enables opening of huge directories like my `C:\Windows\System32` one without dropping any frames.
+    - [ ] Scrolling performance analysis - Scrolling still lags a bit in large directories despite the `LazyColumn` - will investigate this if I still find the time
 - [ ] TBD: Test Coverage?

   I'll go exploratory for now and add it later if I feel like I have the time